dummifiedme/TheNotebook/NotesVault/Parliament.md

 1. registered as elector for a parliamentary constituency
 	1. For both RS, LS.
 	2. Same state rules for RS was quashed in 2003.
-2. SC and STs must be member of
+2. SC and ST seats to be contested by only SCs and STs.
+	1. Though, can contest non SC/ST